Saptak-d/Saptak-d/README.md

 ![logo](https://github.com/Saptak-d/Saptak-d/blob/main/Black%20Technology%20LinkedIn%20Banner%20(1).png)

-**Summary:**
-I am an aspiring software developer with a deep passion for coding and building innovative solutions.
-I am currently focused on full-stack web development and have experience working with various technologies such as HTML, CSS, JavaScript, React, Node.js, Express, MongoDB, MySQL, and C++.
-I’m always excited to learn new technologies and explore creative problem-solving techniques.
+I am a Full Stack Developer with a passion for creating dynamic, scalable web applications.
+Experienced in frontend technologies like HTML, CSS, JavaScript, and React, as well as backend development with Node.js, Express, and databases like MongoDB and MySQL.
+I’m always eager to learn new technologies and build high-quality software solutions that solve real-world problems.
 ---

 ### 🔭 About Me: